HallLab/IGEM/docs/source/md/database.rst

   :alt: Alternative text

-On the Database screen, we will have options to query, modify, add and eliminate DATABASES.

 On the first screen, we have a view of all available DATABASES.
 To consult, click a desired DATABASE.